 Your schedule can be more flexible at home, but jettisoning all routine and simply winging it is a bad idea if you want to meet deadlines and still have personal time.
 Figure out what wake-up time works best for you, then hold yourself to it.
 Set goals throughout the day and include breaks in your schedule.

 Try not to get into the habit of nibbling or snacking while you work; instead, delineate set times for meal breaks.
-If you need a snack or beverage to keep your energy levels up, make that a part of your schedule, and walk away from your workspace to prepare your own refreshments, clear your head, get the blood flowing, and remain mindful of what you’re eating and drinking as unhealthy snacks can have a negative effect on productivity.
+If you need a snack or beverage to keep your energy levels up, make that a part of your schedule, and walk away from your workspace to prepare your own refreshments, clear your head, get the blood flowing, and remain mindful of what you’re eating and drinking.

 Reward Yourself for Completing Tasks and Deadlines